lierluis/Paradigms/README.md

         << " " << myfun(x, sin(x+y), third_argument);
 ```

 Note:
 * Variables may have any number of indices and
 indices can be arbitrary arithmetic expressions.
 * Theoretically, I/O statements can reach rather high
 levels of complexity; therefore, options beyond those
-presented inthe above examples are not included.
+presented in the above examples are not included.